iq-coryp/documentation-testing/pages/guides/dropship-onboarding-guide.md

 You must provide a [Shipping Options](/api/shipping-options) API to iQmetrix.
 Your options will then be displayed to the customer.

 Once an order has been created, shipping options will be requested via the SACCS service.

-The SACCS service is a shipping options arbitrator between end customer products (e.g. RQ) and iQmetrix services.
+{{callout_info}}The <strong>SACCS service</strong> is a shipping options arbitrator between end customer products (e.g. RQ) and iQmetrix services.
 The SACCS service will first call out the Supplier Availability service to determine whether or not the products are available, and pass this information to the Shipping service.
-Then the Shipping service will request shipping options via your API and includes the shipping address' postal code.
+Then the Shipping service will request shipping options via your API and includes the shipping address' postal code.{{end}}

 <img src="{{ "/images/shipping-options.jpg" | prepend: site.url }}" class=".img-responsive" alt="shipping options" />